 c.
 No need of sewer pipes as in the water carriage system.

 d.
 Sewage quantity reaching the treatment plant before disposal is low.

 Disadvantages of Conservancy System of Sanitation

-Some of the disadvantages of conservancy system are:
+Some of the disadvantages of the conservancy system are:

 a.
 This system fully depends upon human agencies.
 So, lack of manpower or strike by agencies can cause the unhygienic condition in the city.

 b.
-For the burying of the residue ( remained part after burning of combustible portions) or excremental matter; the large area is required.
+For the burying of the residue ( remained part after burning of combustible portions) or excremental matter; a large area is required.

 c.
 Labours are needed daily for the collection of waste.

 d.
 Decomposition of excreta takes place before its removal.
 This causes nuisance of smell.